natewoodward/natewoodward.github.io/_drafts/bash-output-patterns.md

 ```

 In many cases you only want to deliver mail when your script fails, though.
-In order to do that, I've started using a wrapper script I call `mailfails` on systems that I'm responsible for.
+In order to do that, I've started using a wrapper script I call `mailfail` on systems that I'm responsible for.
 Its main purpose is to mail the output of a failed command.
 Here's the script:

 ```bash